 Since December 14th 2020, MDN has been running on the new GitHub-based Yari platform.
 This has a lot of advantages for MDN, but we've needed to make radical changes to the way in which we handle localization.
-This is because we've ended up with a lot of unmaintained and out-of-date content in our non-en-US locales, and we want to manage it better in the future.
+This is because we've ended up with a lot of unmaintained and out-of-date content in our non-English locales, and we want to manage it better in the future.

-Note: If you want to contribute to one of the existing active locales get in touch with one of the active members listed below, or contact us for help.
+If you need help or have any questions, feel free to get in touch with one of the active members or communities listed below, or contact us.

-- Discussions: Telegram (MDN localization in Brazilian Portuguese)
+MDN localization in Brazilian Portuguese)

 - MDN localization update, February 2021 — the latest state of localization on MDN

 - An update on MDN Web Docs' localization strategy — updated strategy based on community feedback

 - MDN Web Docs evolves!
 Lowdown on the upcoming new platform — more on the advantages of the new platform, and the rationale behind the localization changes